microsoft/fast/specs/calendar.md

 ## Design

-*Describe the design of the component, thinking through several perspectives:*
+I've been working primarily off of the calendar used in the FluentUI date picker component.
+However, the calendar component is highly customizable.
+So it should accomidate most any style.

 TBD

 ### API

-*The key elements of the component's public API surface:*

 *Component Name*
 - `fast-calendar`

 *Attributes:*
-- `month`: number - default current month
+- `month`: number - default: current month
-- `year`: number - default current year
+- `year`: number - default: current year
-- `monthLabels`: string - comma separated list of months
-- `weekdayLabels`: string - comma separated list of week day labels (sun, mon, tue, etc.)
 - `locale`: string - a locale string which can include the market(country and language), calendar type and numbering system.
+- `weekday-format`: `long` | `narrow` | `short` - default: `short` - Labeling format for the names of the weekdays.
+- `month-format`: `long` | `narrow` | `short` - default: `long` - Labeling format for the month name.
+- `min-weeks`: number - default: 0 - Minimum number of weeks to show.
+- `disabled-dates`: string - A comma separated list of dates to show as disabled.
+- `selected-dates`: string - a comma separated list of dates to show as highlighted.

 *Slots*
 - The calendar component will generate dynamic slots for each date to slot content onto the calendar.

-*Consider high and low-level APIs.
-Attempt to design a powerful and extensible low-level API with a high-level API for developer/designer ergonomics and simplicity.*
+Example <slot name="1-1-2021"></slot>
+- `default`: Content in the default slot will show up between the title and the weekday labels.
+- `end`: Content shows up after the calendar days.
+- `start`: Content shows up before the title slot.
+- `title`: Replaces the title content with custom slotted content.

 ### Anatomy and Appearance